 A media history of simulation that contextualizes our digital heritage and the history of computing.

 In Computing Legacies, Peter Krapp explores a media history of simulation to excavate three salient aspects of digital culture.
-First, it profiles simulation as cultural technique, enabling symbolic work and foregrounding hypothetical literacy.
-Secondly, it positions simulation as crucial for the preservation of cultural memory, where modeling, emulation, and serious play are constitutive in how we relate to our mediated history.
-And lastly, despite suggestions that we may already live in a simulation, it interrogates how simulation can serve as critique of the computer age.
+Firstly, he profiles simulation as cultural technique, enabling symbolic work and foregrounding hypothetical literacy.
+Secondly, he positions simulation as crucial for the preservation of cultural memory, where modeling, emulation, and serious play are constitutive in how we relate to our mediated history.
+And lastly, despite suggestions that we may already live in a simulation, he interrogates how simulation can serve as critique of the computer age.

 "Sinopsis" puede pertenecer a otra edición de este libro.

-Peter Krapp is Professor of Film & Media Studies at the University of California, Irvine, where he is also affiliated with the departments of English, of Music, and of Informatics.
+Peter Krapp is Professor of Film and Media Studies at the University of California, Irvine, where he is also affiliated with the departments of English, Music, and Informatics.

 "Sobre este título" puede pertenecer a otra edición de este libro.